Panagia Mavridiani in Meronas

 google

 Beautiful place and very beautiful church!
 Inside the church there are photographs showing how the church was restored.
-One can only admire the people who did not leave the holy place to be completely forgotten, but gave it a look close to the pristine one.
+One can only admire the people who did not leave the holy place to complete oblivion, but gave it a look close to the pristine one.

 google